yz3380/Financial-Calculator/README.md

 ### Author
 yz3380@columbia.edu

-This is a simple financial calculator for bond and option pricing.
+This is a simple toy financial calculator for bond and option pricing.
 The calculator is built on tkinter class pages and contains two parts:

 - **Bond Pricing**